MasteringPinia/mastering-pinia--code/src/exercises/6.5-private-state/instructions.md

 ### 1. Add private state to a store

+Let's first practice what we just watched by

 ### 2. Implement our own `definePrivateState()` methods

 If you decide to go the difficult route and make everything type safe, try to let TS infer as much as possible,